1. Join a Medicare Prescription Drug Plan when you're first eligible.

 You won't have to pay a penalty, even if you've never had prescription drug coverage before.

-2. Don't go 63 days or more in a row without a Medicare drug plan or other creditable coverage.
+2. Don't go 63 days or more in a row without a Medicare drug plan or other creditable drug coverage.

 Creditable prescription drug coverage could include drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, or health insurance coverage.
 Your plan must tell you each year if your drug coverage is creditable coverage.
 They may send you this information in a letter, or draw your attention to it in a newsletter or other piece of correspondence.
 Keep this information because you may need it if you join a Medicare drug plan later.